Find out how to collect SMS consent and how consent is stored in Klaviyo by reading this article.

 Wherever you are collecting SMS consent, you must display language clearly stating that individuals who sign up for SMS are consenting to receive text messages from your business.
 SMS consent laws are strict, and not providing this type of disclaimer can result in fines.
 Note that the text must mention SMS; saying that the subscriber is agreeing to receive marketing messages in a general sense is not enough.

 Double opt-in is recommended for lists with SMS subscribers, as some mobile carriers require it if you are using SMS in your abandoned cart flows.
-(If you want to add SMS subscribers to a list that has double opt-in enabled, you must have first set up SMS.
-Otherwise, someone who subscribes will never receive the text that allows them to confirm their consent.)

 Methods for Collecting SMS Consent in Klaviyo